opennorth/represent-boundaries/README.md

 ## API starting point

 The starting point for exploring the API resources is /boundary-sets.
 From there you'll see references to additional URLs to look at.

-## Maps

-This app can also generate colorful map layers for Google Maps API.
-When loading shapefiles, use the -c option to automatically compute colors for each boundary.
-This adds some extra processing time:

-   python manage.py loadshapefiles -c

-Because the maps are not cached within the app (that's your responsibility) and they require a significant amount of computer resources to generate, the map URLs are disabled by default.
-To enable, place in your urls.py:

-   (r'', include('boundaries.map_urls')),

-Then view a map example at:

-   /map/[your-boundary-set-slug]/

 ## Contact